makedin/audiobook-splitter/README.md

 # audiobook-splitter

-This scrtipt calls [mpv](https://mpv.io/) to split down an audio file into multiple shorter files.
-It also supports speeding up (or slowing down) the new files.
-It relies on Python 3, mpv and, optionally, mediainfo (for determining the length of the input file).
+This scrtipt calls [mpv](https://mpv.io/) to split an audio file into multiple shorter files.
+It also supports speeding up (or slowing down) the audio in the resulting files.
+It depends on Python 3.6+, mpv and, optionally, mediainfo (for determining the length of the input file).

 ```
 python split.py --help